McIlroy emerges from wild day to win Players Championship

 Jon Rahm and Tommy Fleetwood lost their way early, and then late.

-Rahm, who had a one-shot lead, started with three bogeys in four holes and kept his cool until one curious decision.
-Tied for the lead, he was in a bunker, 220 yards away, partially blocked by trees on the par-5 11th when he decided to go for the green.
-It never had a chance, finding the water and leading to a bogey.

-Rahm was still in the game until he failed to birdie the 16th, and then put his tee shot in the water on the 17th.
-He closed with a 76 and tied for 12th.
+Rahm, who had a one-shot lead, started with three bogeys in four holes and recovered until a curious decision.
+Tied for the lead, he was 220 yards away in a bunker, partially blocked by trees on the par-5 11, when he went for the green and hit into the water, making bogey.
+He was still in the game until failing to birdie the 16th and hitting into the water on the 17th.
+Rahm shot 76.

 Fleetwood opened with a three-putt bogey and made all pars until hitting into the water on the 11th for bogey.
 He made eagle on the 16th to have a fleeting chance until coming up short of the island.
 He shot 73 and tied for fifth with Brandt Snedeker (69) and Dustin Johnson (69).